 The word glutton reminds me of the word gluten.
 A thing until very recently I relied on for practically every meal.
 Gluten intolerance has left me

-My sponsor, Foodbuzz, does a monthly challenge called 24x24.
+Foodbuzz, does a monthly challenge called 24x24.
 24 Featured Publishers across the world are chosen to blog about a unique meal and all within 24 hours.
 Mangia was chosen.
 November’s challenge: Get creative on a Thanksgiving meal.

 The task at hand: turning the most gluten-ous Italian Thanksgiving into GF deliciousness.
 Oh, and no one can know . . .
 Italians are very proud of their gluten.